RHCSA Rapid Track Course With Exam (RH200) training course

 BRANDS/TECHNOLOGIES:

-RHCSA Rapid Track Course with Exam (RH200) Course Outline
+RHCSA Rapid Track Course With Exam (RH200) Course Outline

 This course combines the foundations and applications established and covered in Red Hat System Administration I (RH124) and Red Hat System Administration II (RH134).
 The rapid pace of review and consolidated course timeline allow you to focus on practical application, making this offering best suited for you if you already have significant experience with Linux? administration.
 This course is based on Red Hat?
 Enterprise Linux 8.